-Install lifting devices, including welded lugs and bolted assemblies using existing bolt holes (splices, crossframe connection plates, etc.), in accordance with Sections 7 or 8 and use Owner-approved details.
+Install lifting devices, including welded lugs and bolted assemblies, in accordance with Erection Plans and Procedures.

 6.3-ERECTION STABILITY

 Girders shall be stabilized with falsework, temporary bracing, holding cranes, or a combination of thereof until a sufficient number of adjacent girders are erected with diaphragms or cross-frames connected to provide the necessary local and global stability, and make the structure self-supporting.